-Butler Township Fire Department
+Butler Township Volunteer Fire District

 Fire has no season…never takes a vacation.
 But whenever the call comes, whether dinner hour, rush hour or those dark hours before dawn, seconds count.
 That’s when these brave men and women put aside their day to day lives and transform into firefighters.